 Turkey Basics - Safe Thawing

-Turkeys must be kept at a safe temperature during "the big thaw."
-While frozen, a turkey is safe indefinitely, as soon as it begins to thaw, any bacteria that may have been present before freezing can begin to grow again.
+Turkeys must be kept at a safe temperature during the thawing process.
+While frozen, a turkey is safe indefinitely, but as soon as it begins to thaw, any bacteria that may have been present before freezing can begin to grow again.

 A package of frozen meat or poultry left thawing on the counter more than 2 hours is not at a safe temperature.
 Even though the center of the package may still be frozen, the outer layer of the food is in the "Danger Zone" between 40 and 140 °F — at a temperature where foodborne bacteria multiply rapidly.

-There are three safe ways to thaw food:
+There are two safe ways to thaw a turkey:

 - in the refrigerator